Originally posted on Market Potential:

 Marketing Trends 2013

 Social Media is on the rise and will continue to grow as the main source of communication and time spent for many users.
 Social media will continue to become more integrated in our lives.
 As example are the uses of 4-square and Google Check-in feature.
 As users will want to know where there friends and far-off relatives are while wanting to share their own experiences.
+This public voyeurism will continue to rise as we become more mobile.
+As interactivity over social media increases, it becomes more important for companies to have a plan for how to handle different comments positive or negative.
+Speed is the name of the game as users will see a company solving problems rapidly will be a positive.
+Users continue to use social media as a good means of word-of-mouth.

 Gossip is a cancer and it can destroy any organization.
 A large company can literally suffer millions, if not billions from what seems like as simple a thing as gossip.
 That dragon of negativity sneaks in like a snake at first.
-It might start with one negative comment, disguised as passion for one's work or life.
+It might start with one negative comment, disguised as passion for one’s work or life.
 That comment is passed on to someone who can do nothing about the problem.
+Of course, we all know that misery loves company and before you know it you have a dragon of misconception and misunderstanding seething in the belly of your company, organization, or kingdom.

 The sad news spread very fast around Dhaka, Bangladesh when a fire erupted in a Wal-Mart factory Saturday night.
 Over 100 lives were lost in this tragic event and many people were injured.